Zelpuz/PyAirTools-list/the-list.md

 </details>

 ## Basic math, scientific computing, and fundamental statistics
 Python, like many high-level programming languages, has all the basic mathematical operations built-in (`*`, `/`, `+`, `-`, `**`), and has a fairly robust set of mathematical operations in the [math](https://docs.python.org/3/library/math.html) module.
-These libraries extend Python's mathemtical and scientific functionality for linear algebra, statistics, and other more specific tasks.
+These libraries extend Python's mathematical and scientific functionality for linear algebra, statistics, and other more specific tasks.

 ### [numpy](https://github.com/numpy/numpy)
 numpy adds a bunch of mathematical abilities to Python.
 First among these is support for fast N-dimensional arrays.